Aptivi/NitrocidKS/DocGen/wiki/development/Screensaver-modding-guide.md

     End Sub
 ```
 7. Run the build.
 When the build is successful, ignore the dialog box that appears.
-8. Run your Kernel Simulator you've just referenced to in your project, and load, set default, and lock your screen and your screensaver is there.
+8. Run your Nitrocid KS you've just referenced to in your project, and load, set default, and lock your screen and your screensaver is there.

 ## Optional stuff